 Fishing for Energy is a partnership between the NOAA Marine Debris Program, Covanta, the National Fish and Wildlife Foundation (NFWF), and Schnitzer Steel Industries, to prevent and reduce the impacts of derelict fishing gear in the marine environment.
 The program, which is modeled after Hawaii’s Nets to Energy, provides the fishing community no-cost options for disposing of old or unwanted gear, and the old nets, line, and ropes are converted into energy.

-Since 2008, the Fishing for Energy partnership has provided collection bins at 54 participating ports in nine states, drawing over 3.8 million pounds of fishing gear.
+Since 2008, the Fishing for Energy partnership has provided 52 collection bins at participating ports in 12 states, collecting over 4 million pounds of fishing gear.
 Gear collected at the ports is first sorted at Schnitzer Steel for metals recycling, and the remaining non-recyclable material is converted into energy at Covanta locations.
 Approximately one ton of derelict nets equal enough electricity to power one home for 25 days.